Vox Day: Technology

-Beale created the WarMouse – known as the OpenOffice Mouse until Sun Microsystems objected on trademark grounds – a computer mouse with 18 buttons, a scroll wheel, a thumb-operated joystick, and 512k of memory.
+Beale created the WarMouse (known as the OpenOffice Mouse until Sun Microsystems objected on trademark grounds), a computer mouse with 18 buttons, a scroll wheel, a thumb-operated joystick, and 512k of memory.

-Writing
+Writings

-Beale writes under the pseudonym Vox Day – a homophone for the Latin phrase "Vox Dei", literally "the voice of God."
-He first used the byline for a weekly video game review column in the St. Paul Pioneer Press, and later continued to use the pen name for a weekly WorldNetDaily opinion column.
+Beale writes under the pseudonym Vox Day, a homophone of the Latin phrase vox Dei, meaning the voice of God.
+He first used the aliases as a contributor for the magazine Computer Gaming World throughout the first half of 1995.
+He then appeared in a weekly video game review column in the St. Paul Pioneer Press, and later continued to use the pen name for a weekly WorldNetDaily opinion column.
 In 2000, Beale published his first solo novel, The War in Heaven, the first in a series of fantasy novels with a religious theme titled The Eternal Warriors.
 The novel investigates themes "about good versus evil among angels, fallen and otherwise".

 Beale served as a member of the Nebula Award Novel Jury in 2004.

 In 2008, Beale published The Irrational Atheist: Dissecting the Unholy Trinity of Dawkins, Harris, and Hitchens, a book devoted to criticizing the arguments presented in various books by atheist authors Richard Dawkins, Sam Harris, Christopher Hitchens, Daniel Dennett, and Michel Onfray.
 The book was named a 2007 Christmas recommendation by John Derbyshire in the conservative magazine National Review Online.